Federal Way Mirror Editorial Board Endorses Mark Koppang

 2015 Municipal League Candidate Ratings are out and Mark Koppang is rated VERY GOOD!

-Over the past four weeks The Municipal League conducted its annual review of candidates for local office in King County.
+In June the Municipal League conducted its annual review of candidates for local office in King County.
 This year’s committee’s rated over 80 candidates running for local office.
 Mark is appreciative of the dedicated volunteers who make the Municipal League the valued independent evaluator of candidates voters can look to when making their decisions about who is best qualified to serve.

 About the Municipal League Ratings